mp-sec/azure-siem-tutorial/README.md

 With that, you have completed the lab.

 # Deleting Resource Groups
 Once you are satisfied with the end results, you should delete the resources built to avoid being billed for services.
 If the resource group is not deleted, it will eat up the free credits, and you will be charged.
-To prevent this you can search for resource groups, and click on the one that was made for this lab.
+To prevent this, you can search for resource groups, and click on the one that was made for this lab.
 In the Overview settings, click on the created resource group.
 There is a button for deleting the resource group.
 When pressed, a side panel will come up saying that you need to enter the name of the resource group to delete it:
 ![Untitled](https://user-images.githubusercontent.com/99374038/179326879-ce21abfd-ce22-47db-baec-bf153f271d23.png)
 Make sure you do this before the free credits you were given are all used up.